SWEGroup39/GatorChatApp/API_Documentation.md

         - The required input is the unique GORM ID that is within a UserMessage struct.

         - The **new** message should be placed in the body of the PUT request.
             - The logic is that, when a user edits a message, that message struct will already be known (through a GET function) and the unique GORM ID can be passed into this function.
-This ensures that the correct message is beind edited.
+This ensures that the correct message is being edited.

             - **Example Syntax:**
                 ```